w3f-webops/graypaper-website/README.md

 Feel free to fix mistakes and contribute new translations through pull-requests.

+The default language and source of truth for translation is the english version.
+When contributing base your translation on the english version - `/src/translations/en.ts`.

 ### Troubleshooting

 There is a [known issue](https://github.com/Automattic/node-canvas/issues/1825#issuecomment-1090125736) with the `node-canvas` package on apple M1 / M2 chips, which is needed for the pdf viewer.
 If you run into issues try